DeSclafani wins again, Flores HR as Giants top Angels 5-0

 ANAHEIM, Calif.
-(AP) — Anthony DeSclafani allowed three hits in seven sharp innings, Wilmer Flores homered during a four-run first and the San Francisco Giants defeated the Los Angeles Angels 5-0 Tuesday night.
+(AP) — Anthony DeSclafani and the San Francisco Giants aren’t showing any signs of slowing down.

-DeSclafani (8-2) struck out nine in winning his fourth straight start.
-The right-hander did not permit a hit after the second inning and retired 18 of the last 19 batters he faced.
+The right-hander allowed three hits over seven sharp innings Tuesday night in a 5-0 victory against the Los Angeles Angels.
+The surprising NL West leaders have won seven of eight and are a season-high 21 games over .500 with the best record in the majors at 47-26 and a three-game lead over the Dodgers.

-Flores, who homered twice in Sunday’s win over Philadelphia, extended his hitting streak to 10 games with a two-run shot in the first off Andrew Heaney (4-5) to make it 4-0.
-Four of Flores’ seven home runs have come during his hitting streak.
+“It is definitely fun to be a part of it.
+I feel like everyone is contributing,” said DeSclafani, who struck out nine in winning his fourth straight start.
+“No one is trying to get too big.
+Everyone is staying in their approach and things are taking care of themselves.”

-Mauricio Dubón also went deep and Brandon Crawford had three hits for the NL West leaders, who have won seven of eight.
+DeSclafani (8-2) did not permit a hit after the second inning and retired 18 of the last 19 batters he faced.

 Since giving up 10 earned runs against the Dodgers on May 23, DeSclafani has allowed only six runs (five earned) in his last five starts for a 1.42 ERA while holding opposing hitters to a .171 batting average (19 for 111).